 How to Recognize an Attention Seeker

 Some people dominate conversations, constantly bringing the focus back to themselves.
-Whether it's always talking about their achievements, exaggerating stories for dramatic effect, or seeking validation for the smallest actions, the need for attention becomes a repetitive pattern.
+Whether it's always talking about their achievements, exaggerating stories for dramatic effect, or fishing for praise over even the most ordinary things, the need for attention becomes a repetitive pattern.

-In some cases, it shows up on social media—through oversharing, fishing for compliments, or constant updates that seem more about being seen than authentic.
+In some cases, it shows up on social media—through oversharing, looking for compliments, or constant updates that seem more about being seen than authentic.

 Another telltale sign is how they interact in real life.
 Do they interrupt often?
 Make situations about themselves?
 Create unnecessary drama?